Stormy Weather Closes Trail Ridge Road 2 Days After Opening For Season

 There are two types of reservations available.
 One permit is for the Bear Lake Road Corridor, which includes the entire corridor and access to the rest of the park.
 This reservation period is from 5 a.m. to 6 p.m.
 The second permit is for the rest of Rocky Mountain National Park, excluding the Bear Lake Road corridor, and includes Trail Ridge Road.
 This reservation period is from 9 a.m. to 3 p.m.
 Permits issued using the reservation system will allow park visitors to enter the park within two-hour windows of availability.

-To learn more, visit: https://www.nps.gov/romo/planyourvisit/timed-entry-permit-system.htmREAD MORE: Cyberattack Targets Greeley-Based Meat Production Giant JBS
+To learn more, visit: https://www.nps.gov/romo/planyourvisit/timed-entry-permit-system.htmREAD MORE: Stimulus Check Latest: Will You Get A Fourth Relief Payment?

 Trail Ridge Road historically opens on Memorial Day weekend; last year the road opened on June 3, due to a late May snowstorm.